Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Role of initial state coherence in post-quench dynamics

 \section{Role of initial state coherence in post-quench dynamics}

-The coherence of a state is a basis dependent quantity, and we prefer to choose energy basis in order to quantify the coherence.
+The coherence of a state is a basis-dependent quantity, and we prefer to choose the energy basis to quantify the coherence.
 A state is called \textit{incoherent} in the given basis set $ \mathcal{B} = \{\kt{m}\}_{m=1}^N $ if the density matrix corresponding to this state is diagonal in the said basis.
 A deviation from this earns the name \textit{coherent}.
-We use the sum of square of off-diagonal elements of the density matrix $ \rho $ as coherence measure \cite{BauCraPle2014},
+We use the sum of the square of off-diagonal elements of the density matrix $ \rho $ as coherence measure \cite{BauCraPle2014},

 A maximally coherent state in this basis is given by,